Key Personnel

 Executive Board:

 Sue Pearson, Treasurer, served 30 years with the federal government as an administrative and financial employee; 18 years in the medical auditing arena.
 She is a military brat and the spouse of a retired 24-year active duty US Air Force veteran.
-During Sue’s affiliation with the military, she has had the opportunity to travel the world, engaging with other cultures.
+During Sue’s affiliation with the military, she had the opportunity to travel the world, engaging with other cultures.
 She holds a degree in Finance from Liberty University; and two associates degrees in Computer Information Systems Management from Central New Mexico Community College and a General Curriculum Liberal Arts from the University of Maryland.
 First and foremost in her life, is Sue’s relationship with Jesus Christ.
 Sue’s spouse is a 100% disabled veteran, which has given her a deep compassion for helping people.
 This moved Sue to serve as the People with Disabilities Special Emphasis Program Manager at Kirtland AFB for over 15 years and also as the Kirtland AFB Blood Program Manager.

 PROGRAMS: